Donald K. Fry: Academic works

 He was praised for his "investigation of the type-scene as an episodic unit in narrative", explaining how narratives such as Beowulf are constructed from simpler units involving repeated motifs.
 He also discovered a new manuscript of the Old English poem Durham.

 On writing

 Fry taught writing skills and taught editors how to help their writers.
-From 2008–2012, he wrote a blog on “Writing Your Way, in Your Own Voice,” published by Writer's Digest in 2012 as the book Writing Your Way, Creating Your own Writing Process that Works for You.
+From 2008 to 2012, he wrote a blog on “Writing Your Way, in Your Own Voice,” published by Writer's Digest in 2012 as the book Writing Your Way, Creating Your own Writing Process that Works for You.
 Fry taught writers to create their own writing process based on magnifying their strengths, and changing or compensating for their weaknesses.
 He developed techniques for creating a writing voice, defined as "devices used consistently to create the illusion of a person speaking through the text."
 He taught in the Greenbrier Symposium for Professional Food Writers, coaching on structure, description, and courage.
 After his death, his former Poynter Institute colleague and co-writer Clark called him "arguably the most well-traveled and, in that respect, most influential writing coach of the last 30 years."